BioSchemas/github-markup-example/index.md

 * gh-pages-basic is a branch with no markup at all
 * gh-pages-with-markup is the branch where the Bioschemas markup is applied and used

+We provide examples for three profiles
+* Dataset, more details for the markup example on the [data page](./data.md)
+* Software, more details for the markup example on the [software page](./software.md)
+* Training materials, more details for the markup example on the [tutorial page](./tutorial.md)

+**Note:** the current version of the GitHub pages corresponds to gh-pages-basic, i.e., no markup added but only text